KlausWolfinger/PKIT/README.md

 PKIT Version 2.7 ends here.
 Some smaller improvemets may follow here.

+# LEGAL MATTERS
+PKIT is being developed by PKITNEXT LABS (www.pkitnext.de).
+PKITNEXT LABS is the owner of all rights to PKIT.

 The next version of PKIT is PKIT4 and PKITNEXT

 PKIT4 and PKITNEXT are not public available here.